ArminKardan/quickengine/1-12-qe-front-globals-loginbyemail.md

-### `loginbyemail`: Global Email-Based Enduser Authentication (xwebsite Only)
+### `loginbyemail`: Global Email-Based Enduser Authentication (XWebsite Only)

-`loginbyemail` is a global front-end utility available in the `xwebsite` environment.
+`loginbyemail` is a global front-end utility available in the `XWebsite` environment.
 It enables end-users to log in or sign up using their email address.
 A verification code is sent to the user’s email, and upon entering the correct code, the login completes.

 ---

 ### 🌐 Availability

-- **Scope**: `xwebsite` environment only
+- **Scope**: `XWebsite` environment only
 - **Language/Region Restrictions**: None
 - **Verification**: Email-based code confirmation